 - Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Buenos Aires uses a grid system.
-This means the city is divided into blocks which are numbered, and most streets are one-way with a parallel street going in the opposite direction.
+This means the city is divided into blocks that are numbered, and most streets are one-way with a parallel street going in the opposite direction.
 This makes giving a taxi driver instructions quite easy.
 Expats just have to provide the names of the two intersecting streets closest to their desired destination.

 Public transport in Buenos Aires

-Buenos Aires has an extensive system of bus routes that go anywhere in the city.
+Buenos Aires has an extensive system of bus routes that go everywhere in the city.
 Buses are known locally as colectivos and run throughout the city and into the suburbs.
 The Metrobus is a rapid-transit bus that uses dedicated bus lanes on several of the city's main arteries to cut journey times.
 Several Metrobus stops have free WiFi access.

 Buses run 24 hours a day, seven days a week.
 This makes the bus one of the best options for travellers, especially late at night.
-If paying in cash, expats should note the machine on the bus only accepts coins.

 There are buses that travel into the suburbs surrounding Buenos Aires, but the fares are slightly higher and they don’t run as often as the city buses.